 Here is a basic ‘get a good camping spot’ checklist:

-✓ Not on a hill (and if you have to be, have your feet going downhill when you lie down)
+✓ Ensure you are not on a hill (and if you have to be, have your feet going downhill when you lie down).

-✓ Close to your designated car park / bus pick-up and drop-off point
+✓ Easy walking distance to your designated car park/bus pick-up and drop-off point.

-✓ Near to a landmark or something recognisable to make your tent easier to find.
+✓ Near to a landmark or something recognizable to make your tent easier to find.

 2. Taking too many clothes to a Festival!

-It’s easy to think that more clothes to choose from will be a good idea ‘just in case’, and that you want outfit options at the festival… right?
-WRONG.
-Who do we think we are sometimes – we are not Beyoncé doing an outfit change every song at a concert on a tour… pre plan outfits before the festival and pack them into separate packing cubes in your bag.
+It’s easy to think that more clothes to choose from is a good idea ‘just in case’ you need them.
+Or that more clothes means having outfit options at the festival.
+Who do we think we are sometimes?
+We are not Beyoncé doing an outfit change every song at a concert on a tour.
+Pre-plan outfits before the festival and pack them into separate packing cubes in your bag.
 That way you are not digging around trying to find something to wear.

 Taking too many clothes is also a nightmare to carry!
 I made this mistake at Glastonbury.
-All my friends were blissfully wandering around looking for a camping spot with their small (normal sized) backpack, tent and maybe a separate chair or bag with booze etc… Whereas I was loaded up like a donkey going up the mountains laden with bags and bits strapped onto me left, right and center!
+All my friends were blissfully wandering around looking for a camping spot with their small (normal-sized) backpack and their tent.
+Whereas I was loaded up like a trail donkey, laden with bags, bits strapped onto me left, right and centre!
 I was sweating through my top, struggling and getting more and more over it!